simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 3. follow USB ports map and CPU Power Management below

-Thanks to nijhawank from InsanelyMac that [switched from Clover to OpenCore on his T460](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460t470-macos-with-clover/?do=findComment&comment=2715459) using [EFI056FirstBoot](/EFI056FirstBoot)!
+Thanks to nijhawank from InsanelyMac that [switched from Clover to OpenCore on his T460](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460t470-macos-with-clover/?do=findComment&comment=2715459) using [EFI057Install](/EFI057Install)!

 ## Recomended changes

 ### USB ports map

 USBPorts.kext is used to map T460s ports and prevent it from shutdown issues.
-SSDT-UIAC & SSDT-USBX can be used as well.
-These files are configured to map all T460s ports *except SD card reader and dock links*.
+Alternatively, SSDT-UIAC & SSDT-USBX can be used as well.
+These files are configured to map all T460s ports *except TP dock links*.
 If you need a different configuration, e.g. to use Thinkpad dock, easily generate it with [Hackintool](https://github.com/headkaze/Hackintool):

 ```